Oracle Idiosyncrasies

 2. Leading Spaces and Indentation in tnsnames.ora / listener.ora

-If you have a leading space in front of the connection string (sometimes called service name) in tnsnames.ora, you'll get "ORA-12514: TNS:listener could not resolve SERVICE_NAME given in connect descriptor" error in SQL*Plus, even though tnsping still works.
+If you have a leading space in front of the connection string (now officially called connect identifier) in tnsnames.ora, you'll get "ORA-12514: TNS:listener could not resolve SERVICE_NAME given in connect descriptor" error in SQL*Plus.
+(In older versions of Oracle, tnsping still works.)
 E.g, this won't work:

 # D:\ORACLE\ORA81\NETWORK\ADMIN\TNSNAMES.ORA Configuration File:d:\Oracle\Ora81\NETWORK\ADMIN\tnsnames.ora